Work About

 Frustrations

-• “I feel guilty skipping newsletters I’m paying for”
+"I feel guilty skipping ones I'm paying for"

-of paid subscriptions go unread each month - money spent on access, not on reading
+73% of paid subscriptions go unread each month

 Digital Editor · Signal + Publish